angular/protractor/docs/getting-started.md

     'browserName': 'chrome'
   },

-  // Spec patterns are relative to the current working directly when
+  // Spec patterns are relative to the location of the spec file.
+They may
-  // protractor is called.
+  // include glob patterns.
-  specs: ['example/onProtractorRunner.js'],
+  specs: ['onProtractorRunner.js'],

   // Options to be passed to Jasmine-node.
   jasmineNodeOpts: {